-Report: California Must and Can Accelerate Commitments to Global Climate Leadership
+Report: California Must and Can Accelerate Climate Action

 By Daniel Kammen, Teenie Matlock, Manuel Pastor, David Pellow, Veerabhadran Ramanathan, Tom Steyer, Leah Stokes, and Feliz Ventura

 Click here to download the full report, which supports Climate-Safe California‘s urgent call on state leaders to take decisive action on climate change.
 Read additional coverage in the Los Angeles Times here and an op-ed by two of the report’s authors in the San Francisco Chronicle here.

 Climate change is occurring at a faster, more destructive rate than previously known which demands California take much more aggressive action.